qic-ibk/projective_simulation/README.md

 so, we will use [`nbdev`](https://nbdev.fast.ai/).
 I tried to simplify as much as possible this repo in order to facilitate your contributions.
 If you found this text, it means that you reached the github repo.
-Next step is to FORK! the repo (see contributing below) and clone your fork.
+Next step is to clone the repo.
 Then go to the cloned folder and run:

     pip install -e .